Types of Motions

 Voting on the Motion:

 After the debate, voting takes place.
-Let’s say:
+Let’s say:- BJP and NDA allies have 350 votes (majority support).

 Result: